There are a few things that any rental group needs to know in order to hold a retreat at Bethany Camp.

 The minimum cost is determined by multiplying the price per person with the

 minimum number of people the rental group plans to bring.
-While we encourage group leaders
+We encourage group leaders

-Second, in order to hold a retreat at Bethany Camp, the minimum number must be at least 30 people.
+Second, in order to hold a retreat at Bethany Camp, the minimum number of guests must be at least 50 people.

 However, if two or more groups are on the same weekend and have a combined total of

 more than 50 people, then the minimum number of 50 per group is not required.